vincentbernat/dashkiosk/docs/android.rst

 following command::

     adb install -r bin/DashKiosk-debug.apk

+Alternatively, you can just point a browser to the APK and you will get proposed to install it.
+You need to ensure that you allowed the installation of APK from unknown sources.

 The next step is to run the configuration panel by clicking on the pen icon in the action bar.